 Caravaggio led an extremely notorious life; he was well known for constantly brawling and getting into arguments.

-He can be said almost single-handedly to have created the Baroque style.
+He can be said almost single-handedly to have created one of the famous painting styles, the Baroque style.

 6. Rembrandt Van Rijn